wsbctechnicalblog/wsbctechnicalblog.github.io/content/built-in-quality.md

 I covered many of the myths of pull requests in [why we use pull requests with our trunk-based branching strategies](https://wsbctechnicalblog.github.io/branching-pull-request.html) and like [Mike Kaufman's](X) definition "_the pull request integration helps you to keep your main branch clean and detect issues before merging and making the code analysis part of the review process_", in his [Accelerate DevOps with GitHub](https://www.amazon.ca/Accelerate-DevOps-GitHub-software-performance/dp/1801813353) book.

-The [Azure DevOps Pull Requests](https://sec.ch9.ms/ch9/151a/ba7ad81b-ed67-4dfc-a9fb-4ebf323e151a/CONN17T184_high.mp4) are one piece of our arsenal to be pro- not re-active, and help us raise the quality bar through automated validations and a pair of human eyeballs, if and only if required.
+The [Azure DevOps Pull Requests](https://sec.ch9.ms/ch9/151a/ba7ad81b-ed67-4dfc-a9fb-4ebf323e151a/CONN17T184_high.mp4) are one piece of our arsenal to be pro- not re-active and help us raise the quality bar through automated validations and a pair of human eyeballs, if and only if required.
 When we change our [Azure Pipeline blueprints](https://wsbctechnicalblog.github.io/yaml-pipelines-part10.html), for example, stakeholders from common engineering, operations, security, and/or site reliability engineering are looped in if the change impacts their area of responsibility.

 > **TIP** - Pull Requests are autonomous stewards of our [Guardrails](TBD) and complement our peer-programming, by creating awareness of our engineering efforts across differing engineering disciplines.
 Fosters **resilience**!